-The bill or the proposal of revision of the Constitution must be adopted by the National Assembly following the procedure of Article 71.
+The bill or the proposal of revision of the Constitution is adopted by the National Assembly following the procedure provided for by Article 71 of this Constitution.

 The revision is definitive after having been approved by referendum.

 However, the bill or the proposal is not presented to referendum when the President of the Republic decides to present it to the National Assembly.